 Healing is About So Much More Than Food

-My website and podcast are dedicated to reversing autoimmune disease through the paleo diet and lifestyle.
-Often, people get so caught up in the diet component that they completely ignore the lifestyle piece, but it's just as important – maybe even more so!
-Sarah Ballantyne, author of The Paleo Approach and leader of the AIP movement says this: “Let me be clear: Dietary changes aren't effective in isolation.
-If you don't address lifestyle factors as well, it won't matter how ideal your food choices are.”
-So today, I'm interviewing four people about one lifestyle change that has made a big difference in their autoimmune healing journey.
+My website and podcast are dedicated to maximizing autoimmune health through the paleo diet and lifestyle.
+It’s easy to get so caught up in the diet component that we completely ignore the lifestyle piece, but it’s just as important – maybe even more so.
+Sarah Ballantyne, author of The Paleo Approach and a leader of the AIP movement says this: “Let me be clear: Dietary changes aren’t effective in isolation.
+If you don’t address lifestyle factors as well, it won’t matter how ideal your food choices are.”
+In this podcast, I interview four people about one lifestyle change that has made a big difference in their autoimmune healing journey.
 Sarah is one of them.
-If you haven't started addressing your lifestyle choices yet, I offer you this podcast as inspiration to start today.
+For anyone who hasn’t started addressing lifestyle choices yet, I offer this podcast as inspiration to start today.

 Listen to the Show

 - Subscribe to my podcast through your favorite podcast app: iTunes, Stitcher, Google Play, TuneIn, or Spotify.

 - You can also listen to the episode right here through the player below.
 If you subscribe to my blog by email, you’ll get notified of future episodes.

 - Sarah Ballantyne on Sleep (1:07)